adamdbradley/foresight.js/README.md

 __data-height__: _(Required)_ The pixel height according to the browser.
 Any adjustments to the device pixel ratio will take care of the request image height automatically.
 Both _data-width_ and _data-height_ are required so we can always proportionally scale the image.

-__data-src-high-resolution__: _(Optional)_ Alternatively to dynamically building the img's _src_, you can manually set the _data-src-high-resolution_ attribute which is used when the device is high-resolution enabled.
+__data-high-resolution-src__: _(Optional)_ Alternatively to dynamically building the img's _src_, you can manually set the _data-high-resolution-src_ attribute which is used when the device is high-resolution enabled.
 Any device pixel ratio greater than 1 is considered high-resolution.
 For example, devices with a pixel ratio of 1.5 and 2 will both receive the same image.